 - a) The FIA safety car will be driven by an experienced circuit driver.
-It will carry an FIA observer capable of recognising all the competing cars, who is in permanent radio contact with race control. - b) 30 minutes before the race start time the safety car will take up position at the front of the grid and remain there until the five minute signal is given.
-At this point (except under m) below) it will cover a whole lap of the circuit and enter the pit lane. - c) The safety car may be brought into operation to neutralise a race upon the decision of the clerk of the course. - It will be used only if competitors or officials are in immediate physical danger but the circumstances are not such as to necessitate stopping the race. - d) When the order is given to deploy the safety car, all observer's posts will display waved yellow flags and a board "SC" which shall be maintained until the intervention is over.
+It will carry an FIA observer capable of recognising all the competing cars, who is in permanent radio contact with race control. - b) 30 minutes before the start of the formation lap the safety car will take up position at the front of the grid and remain there until the five minute signal is given.
+At this point (except under m) below) it will cover a whole lap of the circuit and enter the pit lane. - c) The safety car may be brought into operation to neutralise a race upon the decision of the clerk of the course. - It will be used only if competitors or officials are in immediate physical danger but the circumstances are not such as to necessitate suspending the race.